nisheri-ascar/nisheri-ascar.github.io/comrs-rules/index.md

 # **Hello there!
 Welcome to Cult Of Mental Retardation Services**

 We warmly welcome you to our group, group of retards.
-These are rules you should follow
+These are rules you should follow.

 ## 1. No illegal stuff (e.g child porn or whatever applies)
 We don't want to be in FBI watchlist, if so get the hell out.